 The next morning we headed to the sales center for our 8:15 presentation.
 We were sent upstairs to a waiting area with a continental breakfast.
 This was a very nice touch.
 Who doesn’t love a free (and unexpected breakfast)?

 After about 10 minutes, a salesman came over and introduced himself.
-He led us to a desk where we sat for the next hour and half.
+He led us to a desk where we sat for the next hour and a half.
 The entire floor was filled with desks where couples were receiving their own presentations.
 Apparently, they do about 150 per day!
-You can tell Hilton Grand Vacations is doing well since they are paying for a 3 night stay for 150 couples/families per day not counting any extras they thrown in.
+You can tell Hilton Grand Vacations is doing well since they are paying for a 3-night stay for 150 couples/families per day not counting any extras they threw in.
 Our salesman said the conversion rate is usually about 1 in 10 for new salesmen and 1 and 3 for sales veterans like himself.
 I’m not sure if this is true, but I definitely appreciated his willingness to discuss it.

 The presentation itself was good.
 He explained how the program worked.
 Basically, you buy a week for a certain size condo at Parc Soleil which is written on the deed.
 However, you receive points that you can spend flexibly through the RCI timeshare network.
 There are a few main benefits of Hilton Grand Vacations over other timeshare programs.

 - Regardless of the size of the condo you buy, you have the option to stay in a smaller one by using fewer points or a larger one by using more points.